-When you are in the early years of motherhood, there are a lot of things that naturally get put aside.
+When you’re in the early years of motherhood, there are a lot of things that naturally get put aside.
 I’m not talking about all the breakable expensive stuff you stored away while baby proofing — I’m talking about dignity and self-respect.
-The ridiculous things we do in order to keep our kids healthy, happy, and going could be enough to drive any poor mom absolutely mad.
+The ridiculous things we do in order to keep our kids healthy and happy could be enough to drive any poor mom absolutely mad.

 If you’ve ever looked the other way while your toddler blew his nose on your shirt, you know what I am talking about.
-If you have ever given nothing but a loving smile and gentle nod of understanding while your kid puked on you, you know what I am talking about.
-This stage of motherhood can easily be classified as the Hot Mess Mom stage.
+If you’ve ever given nothing but a loving smile and gentle nod of understanding while your kid puked on you, you know what I am talking about.
+This stage of motherhood can easily be classified as … the Hot Mess Mom stage.